vasuadari/learn_cors/README.md

 When you open a website by typing Origin Web App, your browser makes Simple HTTP requests.
 CORS is not applicable here.
 As we are voluntarily requesting to serve content from Origin Web App.
 Your browser will/should serve it without any trouble.
-But, when it comes to XHR requests, JavaScript which is loaded by Origin Web App in your browser can make a request to any server(https://any.server) requesting for a resource.
-Now, Origin Web App is owned by Github but https://any.server is owned by a company named Foo(for an argument), that server could pontentially serve anything.
+But, when it comes to XHR requests, JavaScript which is loaded by Origin Web App in your browser can make a request to any server(https://netflix.com) requesting for a resource.
+Now, Origin Web App is owned by Github but https://netflix.com is owned by a company named Netflix, that server could pontentially serve anything.
-Github cannot take control of a server which is owned by Foo.
+Github cannot take control of a server which is owned by Netflix.
 This has lot of security implications pontentially stealing a content from one website(it could be a financial website) to any remote server.

 Luckily, CORS tackles this problem very well with a given set of rules.